 The castle was abandoned for 70 years and the Lowther’s seem to have done everything possible in that time to avoid paying their fair share of tax.
 I guess what erks me the most is that they’ve blocked up all the verge access within the park (meaning you cannot park for free) and have forbidden picnicking and various other things.
 As a kid we used to park wherever we wanted and go for long dog walks, have picnics and generally just really enjoyed being there.

 Anyway… after 70 years of neglect, the castle has found some of its former glory and magic and we were delighted to visit.

-We visited mid-November (yesterday in fact) and whilst the gardens are a little sparse in Winter, the grounds are still spectacular and if you don’t mind the cold and wind, there’s still much to see and do.
+We visited mid-November and whilst the gardens are a little sparse in winter, the grounds are still spectacular and if you don’t mind the cold and wind, there’s still much to see and do.
 Just wrap up warm and expect every weather inside ten minutes!

 There are at least twenty different areas to explore.
 If you intend to do them all, you will need to allow an absolute minimum of two hours.
 If you have children, I can guarantee they’ll want to spend AGES in the castle play area.